J0EL0E/Thynker-Tech-Exam/README.md

 You can also try fetching the content of the URL and see the status logged in the browser's console.

 ## Sample Links
-Sample YouTube Video:
-YouTube Video Embed

-## Sample Post on Fetch API:
-DigitalOcean Fetch API Tutorial
+Sample Youtube Video: //www.youtube.com/embed/5gpLp-bu3Uo?si=vs7MShYgPQrsKgSt Sample Post: www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data Also try to search for Wikipedi

 Also Try Searching on Wikipedia:
 You can easily search for information by visiting Wikipedia.